cloudknit-io/cloudknit/helm-charts/charts/terraform-config/README.md

 ### Local Development

-Create a branch in the helm-charts repo and make changes to `terraform-config` chart.
+Create a branch (`my-cool-branch`) in the helm-charts repo and make changes to `terraform-config` chart.
 Update your local zLifecycle Operator to point ArgoCD Applications to your branch of the helm chart, then redeploy your operator.

 ```